-- Finalization of all Forms – forms such as water and electricity meter (ARMS) forms need to be finalised and executed;
+Forms such as water and electricity meter (ARMS) forms need to be finalised and executed;

-- Keys Exchange – keys to the property are exchanged between the parties;
+Keys to the property are exchanged between the parties

 Arcus assists its clients in all this process.
 It is also our role to plug in any other expert required for a smooth transaction to take place.
 Investing in a property or finding a home is much more than a tick-the-box process and it is our role to enlighten our clients on all the forks and side-turns along the path as well as supporting them from beginning to the end of such life-changing quest.